tecs/sketchy/docs/editor.md

 The viewport's camera, and thus what the user sees, can be moved around the scene by [moving up/down/left/right and orbiting](tools.md#orbit) and [moving forward/back and zooming](tools.md#zoom).

 ### Scene
 The scene hierarchy can also be navigated through the viewport, while using the [select tool](tools.md#select), by double-clicking on an object, which enters its corresponding instance, allowing for editing of that instance's body.
 In some cases where the double-clicked geometry directly belongs to a [step](steps.md), that step could be entered for editing instead.
-Pressing the `esc` key while no action is being performed exits the entered step.
+On the other hand, double-clicking outside the entered instance or pressing the `esc` key while no action is being performed exits the entered step.

 Geometry not part of the entered instance (if any) will be shown grayed-out.